What is Targeted Sequencing?

-Next generation sequencing has revolutionized genomics.
-High-throughput sequencing enables sequence profiling of DNA and RNA, and can run samples in parallel, resulting in massive time savings.
-The ability to generate large amounts of sequence data in a relatively short amount of time supports a wide range of genetic analysis applications and accelerates advances in research, clinical, and applied markets.
+Next generation sequencing (NGS) is a revolutionary technique that has found wide applicability, including determining and characterizing unknown sequences, assessing changes and variability in known sequences, and quantifying gene expression.
+High-throughput sequencing enables sequence profiling of DNA and RNA and can run samples in parallel, resulting in massive time savings.
+The ability to generate large amounts of sequencing data in a relatively short amount of time supports a wide range of genetic analysis applications and accelerates advances in fundamental and applied research.

-To even further decrease time and cost associated with sequencing, targeted NGS allows users to sequence specific areas of the genome for in-depth analyses, instead of sequencing the whole genome (WGS).
-Targeted sequencing can identify known and novel variants within your region of interest for both discovery and diagnostics.
-The method generally requires less sample input, produces a smaller amount of data than WGS, and makes analyses more manageable.
+To even further decrease time and cost associated with sequencing, targeted NGS gives users the opportunity to sequence only specific areas of interest of the genome while omitting regions irrelevant to the user for more in-depth analyses, instead of sequencing the whole genome (WGS).
+Targeted sequencing can identify known and novel variants within your region of interest.
+The method generally requires less sample input, produces only relevant data as opposed to WGS that covers the entire genome, and makes downstream analyses more manageable.

 Types of targeted sequencing

-There are several methods of targeted sequencing, each appropriate for specific applications.
-The most popular methods are hybridization capture, amplicon sequencing, and molecular inversion probes (MIPs).
-The technology behind these methods are all different, and come with their own benefits and challenges.
+There are several types of targeted sequencing, each appropriate for specific applications.
+The most popular methods are hybridization capture and amplicon sequencing.
+The technologies behind these methods are all different and come with their own benefits and challenges.
 IDT provides solutions for hybridization capture and amplicon sequencing, which are compared below (Table 1).

 Table 1.
 Comparison of targeted sequencing methods